Josverl/mp_typecheck/README.md

 ### Using multiple configurations

 Actions allow you to validate your code against the type stubs of multiple ports, boards and versions of MicroPython.
-Below is an example of a matrix test against multipl boards and versions.
+Below is an example of a matrix test against multiple boards and versions.
 ![image](https://github.com/user-attachments/assets/bb2f0c72-c573-454a-8835-58ef9df72855)

 ```YAML